elemprod/lptask/docs/task_state.md

 ## Access Control Rationale

-The list describes reasoning for the access control restrictions for each state.
+The following list describes reasoning for the access control restrictions for each state.

 * SCHED_TASK_UNINIT:
-    * A task must be initialized prior to use, only the config function is available in this state.
+    * A task must be initialized prior to use.
+Only the config function is available in this state.
-    * All other function calls on uninitialized tasks fail.
+    * Any other function calls on uninitialized tasks will fail.

 * SCHED_TASK_STOPPED:
     * No access protection is required while the task is stopped.